Carparts Distribution Center Buy Brake Parts

 4. Anti-Lock Brakes

 Anti-lock brakes are disc brakes with an antilock braking system (ABS).
 They are found on newer cars and trucks and are most useful when driving on wet and slippery roads.
 If you apply your brakes suddenly the antilock braking system will prevent your car's wheels from skidding.
-Talk to us at Carparts & Motor Supply to determine the best way to service your anti-lock braking system.
+Talk to us at Carparts Distribution Center to determine the best way to service your anti-lock braking system.

 - Squealing or making a grinding noise